Studying Geology at School

 You can study Geology as an independent A Level or GCSE subject in England, Wales and Northern Ireland.
 Geology is also taught when it overlaps with other subjects, as part of the science and geography curriculum.

-Note that the information on this page is correct at the time of writing (February 2016) but the current GCSE and A level Geology specifications will be taught for the last time from September 2016.
+Note that the information on this page is correct at the time of writing (February 2016) but the current GCSE and A level Geology specifications were taught for the last time from September 2016.
 From the academic year beginning September 2017, new GCSE and A levels will be taught.
 At this point the examining board WJEC will become known as EDUQAS.

 In England, Wales and Northern Ireland, geology may be studied at A (advanced) level and AS (advanced subsidiary) level through the OCR and WJEC examining bodies.
 AS level is equal in weight to half an A level.